Professor of Medieval Spanish Literature and Philology, Fellow of Magdalen College

 Kerstin Hoge’s research interests are in the field of German and Yiddish linguistics, with particular focus on syntactic theory and the study of wh-movement and small-clause constructions.
 Further ongoing research interests are Yiddish children’s writing and the question as to how language is used in the construction of social and personal identity.
 She is the review editor of the Journal of Linguistics.

 Howard Jones’s main research interests are in the early Germanic languages, especially Gothic, Old English, Old High German, and Middle High German.
-He is currently working with Martin Jones on an Introduction to Middle High German to be published by OUP.
+He is currently working with Martin Jones on The Oxford Guide to Middle High German to be published by OUP.

 Starting from my doctoral dissertation on the history of Bulgarian syntax, my research has focused primarily on the delimitation and interaction of various Slavonic vernaculars and the medieval literary language, Church Slavonic.
 My primary data are drawn from the various translations of the Psalter produced up to the fifteenth century, and my investigations touch on the origins of Old Church Slavonic, medieval translation technique, evidence for prosodic and morphosyntactic developments (e.g. in clitic use, word division, tense distinctions, mood and verbal aspect), the principles and practice of textual criticism in application to Church Slavonic material, the palaeography of Cyrillic and Glagolitic manuscripts, and Church Slavonic hymnographical traditions.

 Professor of the Romance Languages, Fellow of Trinity College